ForgeRock/forgeops/README.md

 **Amster export**
 Amster only runs as a Kubernetes job so there is no running deployment.
 The export command kicks of a new Amster job to export OAuth2Clients and ig-agent config from AM.
 Configuration is exported to `docker/$version/amster/config`.
-Any files that contain secrets will be exported with a hashed version of the secret.
-This needs to be removed from the exported file and the secret value updated with the commons placeholder if required.

 **AM export**
 AM configuration export works differently.
 Due to the large number of config files in file based configuration, we don't want to export all files.
 So the export identifies only the updated configuration and exports any updated files.